cscorley/dissertation/chapters/4_results/3_combo.md

 Wilcoxon rank-sum test also reveals that the \optimalDITcorpus is statistically significant ($p<0.01$) compared to the alternate with an effect size of
 $r=0.2580$.
 This suggests that correct corpus construction plays a somewhat important role in both tasks, but the effect of choosing an alternate over the optimal is low.

+\begin{framed}
+    \textbf{\cone}:
+    The same topic model can be used in more than one context, though more optimal configurations may exist on a per-context basis.
+\end{framed}

 \ctwo asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer